-The MVME230x base board has provision for up to 5 MB of Flash memory.

-Bank B consists of 1 MB of 8-bit Flash memory in two 32-pin PLCC 8-bit sockets.

-Bank A consists of four 16-bit Smart Voltage SMT devices that can be populated with 8Mbit Flash devices (4 MB) or 4Mbit Flash devices (2 MB).
-A jumper header, J15, associated with the first set of four Flash devices provides a total of 64KB of hardware-protected boot block.
-Only 32-bit writes are supported for this bank of Flash.
-The address of the reset vector is jumper-selectable.
-A jumper must be installed either between J15 pins 1 and 2 for Bank A factory configuration, or between J15 pins 2 and 3 for Bank B. When the jumper is installed, the Falcon chipset maps 0xFFF00100 to the Bank B sockets.
+The MVME240x base board contains two banks of FLASH memory.
+Bank B consists of two 32-pin devices which can be populated with 1MB of FLASH memory.
+Only 8-bit writes are supported for this bank.
+Bank A has four 16-bit Smart Voltage FLASH SMT devices.
+With the 16Mbit FLASH devices, the FLASH size is 8MB.
+A jumper header associated with the first set of eight FLASH devices provides a total of 128 KB of hardware-protected boot block.
+Only 32-bit writes are supported for this bank of FLASH.
+There will be a jumper to tell the Hawk chip where to fetch the reset vector.
+When the jumper is installed, the Hawk chip maps 0xFFF00100 to these sockets (Bank B).